Man in custody after stabbing death in Ottumwa

 Man in custody after stabbing death in OttumwaNew

-Police officers found 43-year-old Joshua David Barnill, of Ottumwa, suffering from a stab wound Friday night at the Stardust Motel.
-He died later at a local hospital.
+Officers found 43-year-old Joshua David Barnhill, of Ottumwa, suffering from a stab wound Friday night at the Stardust Motel.
+He died at a local hospital.

-Robert Wayne Milford Jr., 39, was arrested later Friday.
-He was initially arrested for providing false information to a police officer and for possession of methamphetamine, and the murder charge was added later, police said.

-The two men were staying in separate rooms when the stabbing occurred, KTVO reported.
+Police say 39-year-old Robert Wayne Milford Jr. was later arrested in Ottumwa and jailed on suspicion of second-degree murder, providing false information to a police officer and possession of methamphetamine.
+Police say the men were staying in separate rooms at the motel when the stabbing occurred.